tubbo/saur/docs/index.md

   and migrations for schema updates.
 - **Modularity:** Saur was designed from the ground up to be a decoupled, modular architecture.
-This is to promote reusability of components within the framework and outside of it.
+This is to promote reusability of your objects within the framework and outside of it.
 Almost anything from Saur's core codebase can be `export`-ed and used without depending on the full framework.
 - **Modernity:** Use the latest features of JavaScript without pulling